nasa/isaac/dense_map/geometry_mapper/readme.md

 (this is another restriction, in addition to `--start` and `--duration`).

-If this tool is too slow, or if localization fails, consider tweaking the --localization_options above.
+If this tool is too slow, or if localization fails, consider adjusting the --localization_options above.
 For example, to make localization work better (which will make the program slower) decrease the value of --default_surf_threshold, and increase --early_break_landmarks,